open-edge-insights/open-edge-insights.github.io/docs/_sources/IEdgeInsights/tools/DiscoverHistory/README.rst.txt

    * "select * from camera1_stream_results order by desc limit 10"

-Multi-instance feature support for the Builder script with the DiscoverHistory tool
+Multi-instance Feature Support for the Builder Script with the DiscoverHistory Tool
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The multi-instance feature support of Builder works only for the video pipeline (\ ``[WORK_DIR]/IEdgeInsights/build/usecase/video-streaming.yml``\ ).
-For more details, refer to the `OEI core readme <https://github.com/open-edge-insights/eii-core/blob/master/README.md#running-builder-to-generate-multi-instance-configs>`_
+For more details, refer to the `Open EII core Readme <https://github.com/open-edge-insights/eii-core/blob/master/README.md#running-builder-to-generate-multi-instance-configs>`_

 In the following example you can view how to change the configuration to use the builder.py script -v 2 feature with 2 instances of the DiscoverHistory tool enabled: